DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer

 As shown in Tab. \ref{tab:ac_results} and \ref{tab:desed_results}, DegDiT exhibits consistent improvements over all baseline methods (sometimes even surpassing ground truth) across a wide range of objective metrics on both AudioCondition and DESED datasets.
 Notably, DegDiT achieves the highest F1 (Event) and F1 (Clip) scores, highlighting the temporal precision in sound event detection.
 The model also attains superior CLAP (Audio) and CLAP (Text) scores, indicating a strong semantic correspondence between the generated outputs and reference signals.
 In addition, DegDiT leads in the audio quality metric PAM, confirming the naturalness and fidelity of the generated samples.

-DegDiT’s performance advantage extends to subjective evaluation as well.
+DegDiT’s performance also extends to evaluations by both large audio-language models and human evaluators.
 According to the Gemini 2.5 Pro Rating, DegDiT consistently receives the highest or near-highest scores across content matching, timing accuracy, and audio quality metrics on both datasets.
-Its elevated Overall scores suggest that the model not only excels in specific aspects but also provides a well-rounded and satisfying listening experience.
+Its elevated Overall scores suggest that the model not only excels in specific aspects but also provides a satisfying listening experience.
 By comparison, while methods such as AudioLDM2, TangoFlux (FT), and AudioComposer may perform competitively on certain individual metrics, they do not achieve the same level of balanced performance across all evaluation criteria.
 These findings underscore DegDiT’s effectiveness in advancing the state of controllable audio generation, both in terms of temporal accuracy and semantic alignment.

 In Tab. \ref{tab:audio_models}, we present a comparison of the audio generation models on the AudioTime test set, evaluated across both objective and subjective metrics.
-The results demonstrate that DegDiT consistently outperforms all the baselines, achieving the best performance in the majority of objective metrics, including duration, frequency, ordering, and timestamp accuracy.
+The results demonstrate that DegDiT consistently achieves the best performance in the majority of objective metrics, including duration, frequency, ordering, and timestamp accuracy.
 This indicates that DegDiT is highly effective at capturing the temporal structure and event alignment present in the reference audio.
-Furthermore, DegDiT attains the highest scores in all subjective evaluation categories—content, temporal coherence, audio quality, and overall impression—indicating a significant advancement in perceptual audio generation quality.
-Notably, the improvements in both objective and subjective metrics suggest that DegDiT produces audio that is structurally faithful and delivers outputs that are more natural and convincing to human listeners.
+Furthermore, DegDiT attains the highest scores in all subjective evaluation categories—content, temporal coherence, audio quality, and overall impression.
+Notably, the improvements in both objective and subjective metrics suggest that DegDiT produces audio that is natural and convincing to human listeners.